 Where will I stay in Punta Arenas?

-The official race hotels are the Diego de Almagro and Rey don Felipe where preferential rates will be obtained for Ice Marathon participants.
+The official race hotels are the Diego de Almagro and Almasur Hotel, where preferential rates will be obtained for Ice Marathon participants.
 However, competitors can choose from a range of other hotels with prices from US$50 - US$300 per night depending on quality and services.
 When booking a hotel, bear in mind that your budget should cover the possibility of being stuck in Punta Arenas for several days before the jet actually takes off for the Antarctic.

 By what means am I transported to Antarctica?

-An Ilyushin-76 (IL-76) plane will fly you to the Union Glacier camp at the foot of the Ellsworth Mountains in Antarctica.
-It’s a 4.5-hour flight that will see you fly over Tierra del Fuego and the Drake Passage before getting your first glimpse of frozen seas below.
+A Boeing 757 passenger airliner will fly you to the Union Glacier camp at the foot of the Ellsworth Mountains in Antarctica.
+It’s a 4-hour flight that will see you fly over the Strait of Magellan, Tierra del Fuego and the Drake Passage before getting your first glimpse of frozen seas below.
 At 66 degrees latitude you will cross the Antarctic Circle and continue towards the icy continent.
 The ice sheet will continue to stretch inland until you see the spectacular Ellsworth Mountains.
 We will land on an ice runway at the southernmost extension of these mountains - 80 Degrees South.

 What is the commitment to safety?